sinai-dev/sinai-dev.github.io/Effects/EffectTransforms.md

 * For passive effects.

 `Activation`
-* Used inmediately on activation, before the animation begins.
+* Used immediately on activation, before the animation begins.

 `Block`
 * used for skills that have on-block effects